BRUTAL MARKETING

 Yes — small, thoughtful extras create a strong emotional impression that drives word-of-mouth.
 A scented candle with an art print order, a personal thank-you note with a design delivery, or a small discount for a client's next purchase can cost very little but significantly increase loyalty and repeat business.
 People remember how you made them feel, not just what you sold them.

-creative entrepreneur tips, business tips for creatives, how to grow a creative business, marketing for photographers, marketing for designers, how to attract clients as an artist, upsell strategies for creative business, creative business income ideas, client acquisition for creatives, marketing for creative professionals | Brutal Marketing blog | 6 Proven Business Tips for Creative Entrepreneurs to Attract Clients and Boost Revenue
+creative entrepreneur tips, business tips for creatives, how to grow a creative business, marketing for photographers, marketing for designers, how to attract clients as an artist, upsell strategies for creative business, creative business income ideas, client acquisition for creatives, marketing for creative professionals | Brutal Marketing blog | 6 Life Hacks for Creative Entrepreneurs Who Want More Sales and Less Chaos

 By submitting an application, you agree to the privacy policy